 What to Do if My Mazda Won't Start

-You're ready to head out to work or an important appointment, and suddenly your car won't start.
-It can be frustrating and overwhelming, especially if you're not mechanically-inclined.
 But don't worry, there are a few things you can do to try and get your car running again.
-Here, we’ll go over some of the most common reasons why a car won't start, and what you can do to troubleshoot and fix the problem.
+Here, we'll go over some of the most common reasons why a Mazda won't start, and what you can do to troubleshoot and fix the problem.

 Out of Gas?

-Sometimes the reason for your car not starting can be as simple as running out of gas.
+Sometimes the reason for your Mazda not starting can be as simple as running out of gas.
 It's easy to forget to check your fuel level as we drive around through our busy days.
 If you're in a situation where your car won't start, the first thing to do is to check the fuel gauge to ensure that you're not out of gas.
 If you are, don't panic.
 Call for assistance and have some delivered to you.
 You can also walk to the nearest gas station and bring some gas back in a container.
 But always be sure that your car has enough gas before you set out on any journey.
 This is a good time to note that you should note if your fuel gauge is working.
 If it becomes faulty, you may be stranded again in the future.
 A mechanic can fix the broken gauge quickly.

 Check the Battery

 One of the most common reasons why a car won't start is a dead battery.
 If the battery is dead, the engine won't have enough power to start.
 You can try jumping the battery with another vehicle or a portable jump starter, but if the battery is old or damaged, it may need to be replaced.
 Check the battery terminals to ensure they are clean and tight.
 Corrosion can accumulate on the terminals and can prevent a proper connection to the battery.
 Remember, if the battery is dead, you need to drive the vehicle for a little while to let it recharge after jumping it.
-Otherwise, you may need to jumpstart the car again.
+Otherwise, you may need to jumpstart the Mazda again.
 Either way, if you have a dead battery and are able to jumpstart it, you would be wise to head to a mechanic who can make sure the battery is fine.

 Check the Starter Motor